cploujoux/toolkit/docs/bl_serve.md

   -h, --help            help for serve
   -H, --host string     Bind socket to this port.
 If 0, an available port will be picked (default "0.0.0.0")
-      --hotreload       Watch for changes in the project -m, --module string   Module to serve, can be an agent or a function (default "agent.main") -p, --port int        Bind socket to this host (default 1338) -r, --remote          Serve the project remotely.
+      --hotreload       Watch for changes in the project -m, --module string   Module to serve, can be an agent or a function -p, --port int        Bind socket to this host (default 1338) -r, --remote          Serve the project remotely.
 It will use functions deployed on beamlit cloud
 ```